vitran96/my-playbook/windows/README.md

   - turn on receive update on MS products
   - turn on notify restart required on Win Update complete
   - turn on save Restartable app and turn them back on on sign in (is this bad??)
+  - set windows defender to not notify recent activity
   - set windows terminal as default console
 - Other set up to do:
   - 1Password